Thomas Coventry, 2nd Baron Coventry: Family and background

-Coventry was the son of Thomas Coventry, 1st Baron Coventry and his first wife Sarah Seabright, daughter of John Seabright.
+Political career

 In 1625, he was elected Member of Parliament for Droitwich, and was re-elected the following year.
 In 1628 he was elected MP for Worcestershire and sat until 1629 when King Charles decided to rule without parliament for eleven years.

 Coventry was appointed one of the Council of Wales and the Marches on 2 May 1633.
 He became a Compensation Commissioner for the Avon on 9 March 1637.
 On 14 January 1640, he succeeded to the title Baron Coventry on the death of his father.
 He was joint Commissioner of Array in Worcestershire in 1642, and signed the Engagement with the King at York.
 In 1642 he defended Worcester against the Parliamentary army, but was defeated by Colonel Sandys.
-He submitted to Parliament in October 1642, and in May 1643 was given permission to go abroad on health grounds.
+He was impeached by the House of Commons, but submitted to Parliament in October 1642, resuming his place in the House of Lords.

+In May 1643 he was given permission to go abroad on health grounds.
 He was back in England the following year.
 On 15 January 1644, the East India Company were ordered to freeze the money and goods he had in the Company.
 On 15 April, he was assessed at £3,000 and on 20 September he was assessed at £1,500 by the House of Lords.
 On 11 April 1645 all his goods and chattels in his house at Westminster were to be seized, inventoried and sold in order to pay off the fine of £1,500.

 He was suspected of having Royalist sympathies in 1651, and of supporting Charles II.
 He was cleared of the charges, but was imprisoned for a time in 1655.

+Death and legacy

 Coventry died from gangrene in his toes at his house in Lincoln's Inn Fields on 27 October 1661, at the age of about 54.
 He was buried at Croome d’Abitot church.
 In his will, dated 31 August 1657, he left £500 in charity to the poor of Evesham.